-To efficiently run a home-based franchise, itís worth also considering developing a system which lets your loved ones know what your work plans are.
-Create a schedule which shows when meetings or calls are taking place, or just when quiet time is needed.
-You can't blame your kids for interrupting an essential call if they didn't even know it was taking place.
+You may also want to develop a system to let your loved ones know your plans.
+Create a schedule which shows when you’ve arranged meetings or calls, and when you need some quiet time to focus.
+You can't blame your kids for interrupting an essential call if they didn't know it was taking place.

 3. Separate your roles